ignite/cli/docs/guide/interchange/02-init.md

 cd interchange
 ```

-This directory contains a working blockchain app.
+The `interchange` directory contains a working blockchain app.
 A local GitHub repository has been created for you with the initial scaffold.

 Next, create a new IBC module.